A-komila/serverless-todo-api-aws/README.md

 ## Author

+Built by **Ameen Komila** as a graduation project for the AWS Solutions Architect – Associate (SAA-C03) course.

-Ayman Aly Mahmoud's AWS SAA-C03 graduation project list — Project 3: Serverless REST API with Cognito Auth, DynamoDB & WAF.
+Project idea based on "Project 3: Serverless REST API with Cognito Auth, DynamoDB & WAF" from the AWS SAA-C03 graduation project list by Ayman Aly Mahmoud.